Denmak26/Denmak26/README.md

 - :zap: In my free time, I look for courses to improve my skills and learn something new.

+- :speaking_head: My native language is :ukraine: but im also fluent in :us:

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-DeanMak-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/dean-mak-6b9248250/)

  ---